decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

 ## Conclusion

-It seems that fixed view schedules are incompatible with good-case speedups; at least the natural approach of simultaneous switching to an earlier start time in the next view if the previous view commits early in the good case is not possible.
-Obtaining view synchronization that benefits from the best of both worlds (fixed schedules and optimistic responsiveness) is an interesting open question.
+The natural approach of simultaneously switching to an early start time in the next view if the previous view commits early in the good case is not possible.
+There may be other ways to do this.
+Obtaining view synchronization that benefits from the best of both worlds (fixed schedules and taking advantage of good cases) is an interesting open question.